Once you have arrived at NC State, you must follow important steps to ensure the maintenance of your visa status and foster academic success.

-Email your Academic Advisor if you are an undergraduate student, or the Director of your Graduate Program (DGP) if you are a graduate student, to schedule an appointment to discuss information regarding course materials, policies, and academic expectations specific to your department.
+Email your Academic Adviser if you are an undergraduate student, or the Director of your Graduate Program (DGP) if you are a graduate student, to schedule an appointment to discuss information regarding course materials, policies, and academic expectations specific to your department.
 If you have not already done so, you should register for courses as soon as possible as some classes are in high demand.
 Some undergraduate programs will automatically enroll students in courses in their first semester.
-Check with your Academic Advisor regarding your department’s policies.
+Check with your Academic Adviser regarding your department’s policies.

 Step 4.
 Register for Courses

 You will need your Unity ID and password to register for courses in MyPack Portal.
-Consult with your Academic Advisor or the Director of your Graduate Program for advice on course selection and program requirements.
+Consult with your Academic Adviser or the Director of your Graduate Program for advice on course selection and program requirements.
 Keep in mind that all international students are required to maintain full-time enrollment status.
 Full-time enrollment at NC State University is normally defined as 12 or more credit hours per semester for undergraduate students, and a minimum of 9 credit hours per semester for graduate students.
 More information on course enrollment is available on the OIS website.

 Step 5.
 Attend Orientation – Mandatory